Healthdirect Free Australian health advice you can count on.

 Histrionic personality disorder

-Histrionic personality disorder is a type of psychiatric disorder that features attention-seeking behaviours, seductive behaviour and emotional over-reaction.
+Histrionic personality disorder (HPD) is a type of personality disorder that shows a pattern of attention-seeking behaviours, seductive behaviour and emotional over-reaction.

-The main characteristics of a histrionic personality are:
+The main symptoms of someone with HPD are:

 • constantly seeking attention